-Hidradenitis suppurativa (HS) frequently affects the skin in the groin — causing pain, scarring, and recurring lesions that can be difficult to treat.
-When medication and lifestyle changes are not enough to improve HS, surgery may be needed to relieve symptoms.
+Hidradenitis suppurativa (HS) frequently affects the skin in the groin, causing pain, scarring, and recurring lesions that can be difficult to treat.
+When medication and lifestyle changes are not enough to improve HS, you may need surgery.

-Dr. Christopher Sayed was interviewed by myHSteam to discuss what people need to know about groin surgery for HS.
-Dr. Sayed is an associate professor of dermatology at the University of North Carolina at Chapel Hill and a member of the board of directors for the Hidradenitis Suppurativa Foundation.
+Dr. Christopher Sayed is an associate professor of dermatology at the University of North Carolina at Chapel Hill and a member of the board of directors of the Hidradenitis Suppurativa Foundation, and he spoke with myHSteam about what people need to know about groin surgery for HS.

-“If we are treating a small area that is a few centimeters in size, it is much different than a patient that needs very large excisions and reconstructive procedures.
-Helping patients understand the size and complexity of the procedure helps in making decisions about how to proceed,” says Dr. Sayed.
+“If we are treating a small area that is a few centimeters in size, it is much different than a patient that needs very large excisions and reconstructive procedures,” said Dr. Sayed.

-Smaller surgeries can be performed as outpatient procedures, but Dr. Sayed noted, “For very large procedures, it is possible you will remain in the hospital overnight or for a few days to help manage the wound and pain for a short time.”
+Smaller surgeries can be performed as outpatient procedures.
+“For very large procedures, it is possible you will remain in the hospital overnight or for a few days to help manage the wound and pain for a short time,” Dr. Sayed said.
+Here are some examples of HS surgeries.

-Incision and drainage can provide immediate, temporary relief from extremely painful abscesses, but this procedure does not effectively treat HS lesions.
-Further medical treatment is needed because lesions are likely to recur.
+Incision and drainage can provide immediate, temporary relief from extremely painful abscesses.
+However, it doesn’t effectively treat HS lesions permanently, and it is not a preferred treatment approach.

-Unroofing, also called de-roofing, is used to treat abscesses, nodules, larger lesions, and interconnected lesions.
-A portion of skin and subcutaneous tissue is removed to expose underlying tissue damage and drain sinus tracts that have formed.
-This procedure can be performed with a local anesthetic.
+Unroofing, also called deroofing, is used to treat abscesses, nodules, larger lesions, and connected lesions.
+A portion of skin and deeper tissue is removed using local anesthesia to expose underlying damage and drain sinus tracts.

-Very commonly, the wound is bandaged and allowed to heal by secondary intention, without suturing the remaining skin back together.
-Although it may sound like this would leave unpleasant scarring, it can result in excellent healing with good cosmetic results.
 In some cases, larger wounds may need to be covered with skin grafts or skin flaps.
-However, Dr. Sayed commented, “Sometimes, even for a larger wound [healing by second intention] is more desirable than a large graft or flap that may lead to more scars.”
+However, “sometimes, even for a larger wound, [healing by secondary intention] is more desirable than a large graft or flap that may lead to more scars,” Dr. Sayed commented.

-“Excision is different from deroofing because it typically goes deeper to the fat, whereas deroofings are more often only in the skin,” Dr. Sayed clarified.
+“Excision is different from deroofing because it typically goes deeper to the fat, whereas deroofings are more often only in the skin,” he added.

 Dermatologists typically perform surgery for HS, but other types of doctors may also be involved.
 For surgeries that require extensive reconstruction, a reconstructive surgeon (plastic surgeon) may be needed.

-If lesions are very close to the anus, a colorectal surgeon may be involved to repair damage caused by HS that may affect normal function.
+If lesions are very close to the anus, a colorectal surgeon may be involved.
 For HS lesions in the groin that involve the scrotum, penis, or labia, a urologist or gynecologist may be needed.

 According to Dr. Sayed, recovery from groin surgery is potentially different from other surgeries: “Since the wound might be in an area that makes it painful to sit or do certain activities, it may be more of a challenge to do these things in the first few weeks, but the overall healing process is similar.”